FredKSchott/snowpack/esinstall/README.md

 # esinstall

-⚡️ Powering [Snowpack](https://www.snowpack.dev) and the next generation of JavaScript tooling.

 - Convert a set of imports from your `node_modules/` directory into a fresh, new 100% [ESM](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) install directory.
 - JavaScript packages are converted to ESM regardless of how they were originally authored.
 - Import your new ESM dependencies in any ESM-only environment (websites, Deno, Node.js v14).